-This group is for any adult currently in DBT or recently graduated (within the last year) who would benefit from learning the DBT skills specific to addiction behaviors.
-By the end of the group, clients will have learned specific skills related to addiction behaviors that are not fully covered in standard DBT as well as how to apply other DBT skills towards addiction concerns.
+This group is for anyone currently in DBT or recently graduated (within the last year) who would benefit from learning additional DBT skills specific to changing behaviors that they do not feel in control over yet.

 Gregory Pratt, MSW, LISW-S has worked in the Mental Health Field in the Greater Cincinnati area for over eleven years.
 He graduated from Thomas More College with a BA in Psychology and from the University of Kentucky with a Master’s Degree in Social Work (MSW).
 He has worked with individuals and families struggling with a wide range of concerns and specific needs, including individuals with both mental health and substance use struggles...
 Continue Reading

 General diary card instructions: